Quantum software and algorithms research

 - We share our data and code.
 We post preprints on

-the arXiv so that our work is available to everyone.
+arXiv so our work is available to everyone.
 We publish our source

 code and data under permissive licenses on GitHub or other